98khongmin/98khongmin.github.io/index.md

 I know how to play these insruments and studying these Languages.

 ### Header 3
--This is Header 3
+This is Header 3.

-  -If you're ever interested in learning Korean, here's my number:
+1. If you're ever interested in learning Korean, here's my number:
   _**(208)-XXX-XXXX**_
-  -Also, everyone is welcome to **challenge** me in *Smash Bros*.
+2. Also, everyone is welcome to **challenge** me in *Smash Bros*.

 ### Support or Contact